Showing posts with label Entrecôte. Show all posts

 behindthefrenchmenu@gmail.com

-Entrecôte Bordelaise - An entrecote in the manner of Bordeaux.
-This is the most famous of France's many Entrecote recipes and made with Sauce Bordelaise.
+Entrecôte Bordelaise - An entrecôte in the manner of Bordeaux.
+This is the most famous of France's many entrecôte recipes and is made with Sauce Bordelaise.

 Entrecôte Bordelaise à la Moelle

-In the photograph above the beige circles on the steak are pieces of bone marrow.
+In this photograph the small beige circles on the steak are pieces of bone marrow.

 Photograph by Monkey Business/Yaymicro.com